Code-Institute-Submissions/francisillingworth-milestone-project-1/README.md

 To do this I have created a minimalist design where each page contains small amounts of the most important information.
 The idea behind this was to not overload the visitor and put them at a sense of ease.
 This thought process also translated into all aspects of the page.
-Elements are all rounded not just to feel fun but also to be neutral and welcoming as opposed to harsh baxes with sharp boxes (you will notice only the youtube clip on index.html has real square corners- these were kept because of peoples familiarity with the format of youtube videos).
+Elements are all rounded not just to feel fun but also to be neutral and welcoming as opposed to harsh baxes with sharp corners (you will notice only the youtube clip on index.html has real square corners- these were kept because of peoples familiarity with the format of youtube videos).
 I also chose a pastel color palate to create something both bright but also welcoming, I also feel it fits in with modern styles in web development where softer colours are favoured over harsher brighter colours.